Lombiq/Helpful-Extensions/Lombiq.HelpfulExtensions/Extensions/Trumbowyg/Readme.md

 .SetDependencies("markup-templating");
 ```

-You can use the Coy Prism theme by registering the `Lombiq.HelpfulExtensions.Extensions.Trumbowyg.Constants.ResourceNames.PrismCoyTheme` as a stylesheet.
-The same way as adding new languages you can use any other Prism theme by registering the appropriate resource.
+You can use any other Prism theme by registering their corresponding stylesheet, e.g. `Lombiq.HelpfulExtensions.Extensions.Trumbowyg.Constants.ResourceNames.PrismCoyTheme` for the Coy theme.

 <!-- textlint-disable doubled-spaces -->
 > [!TIP]